Code-Institute-Submissions/BM_Web_MS1/README.md

 * Making contact.html form actually work with PHP and DB

+* 4k response

 ## Testing
-Users can successfully access to the whole domain and navigate through it in an easy and intuitive way.
-Response works fine for all davices.

-Every link creates a new tab avoiding connection with the site to be interrupted.

-Contact also can be made with the writer in both ways, formal through form, or informal via social media provided on footer icons.
+During the development, using Brackets by Adobe and its built-in live preview made it very easy to adjust response and test the majority as was coded.

+After finishing the coding, used "HTML validators" and "CSS lint" checking for possible warnings or errors.
+Some CSS warnings for possible errors in some browsers were fixed (providing color fallbacks, for example).

+**Display:** tests were made on browsers, tablets and phones.
+Giving this last ones problems with the background image in some of the pages.
+The display problem was solved by resizing down the image itself.

+**Buttons (interactions):** tests were made manually in different devices, ensuring users can successfully access and navigate through the whole domain via using them.

+**Links:** tests were made manually, ensuring they all lead to either a new tab or the intended path inside the site.

+**Form:** tests were made manually, ensuring the required fields are working as intended and the prompt message displays.

 ### Notes
-In general, scrollbars dont work off "-webkit" browsers.
+In general, custom scrollbars dont work off "-webkit" browsers.

 On reviews.html, users that submitted reviews are made up and links go to generic sites to avoid personal information issues.